 At the start of the year, you should elect two class representatives.
 The reps, who will work with the reps for students taking the MPhil in Modern South Asia, will be responsible for keeping in touch with all the members of the class throughout the year.
 The reps act as the link between staff and students; they represent the opinions and views of the class.
-The forum for communicating these views to the teaching staff is the Graduate Joint Consultative Committee (GJCC) meetings, which will usually take place on Wednesday of Week 4 each term and are where reps are asked to report any relevant feedback.
+The forum for communicating these views to the teaching staff is the Graduate Joint Consultative Committee (GJCC) meetings, which usually take place in week 4 or 5 each term and are where reps are asked to report any relevant feedback to the Course Director and administrator.
+Oxford Student Union organises training for student reps.

-The student reps are also invited to join the open business of the Teaching Commitee meetings, which will also take place on Wednesday of Week 4 each term.
+The student reps are also invited to join the open business of the Teaching Commitee meetings, which also usually take place in week 4 or 5 each term.
+(This arrangement has been suspended during the pandemic when the meetings were held online - if it possible to reinstate it this year then we will do so.)